Artem Zaitsev

 These aspects require understanding how technology decisions impact overall business risk, not just writing secure code.

-Practical Recommendations
+Practical Recommendations for the Transition

 Build Strategic Relationships

-Effective founders often build relationships with experienced technology strategists who can provide insights into long-term technical choices without being involved in daily development.
+Effective founders often build relationships with experienced technology leadership strategists who can provide insights into long-term technical choices without being involved in daily development.
 This could include:

 Develop Systematic Decision-Making